 But I’m taking small steps towards trusting myself, and this is what recovery is.

 Coming to terms with my mental illness was hard because I believed I was alone.
-After putting myself out there, I’ve realised that there are so many people who feel similarly.
+After putting myself out there, I’ve realized that there are so many people who feel similarly.